 The Beverage Gases Technical Committee will present the latest technology and innovations at the BevTech® 2021 virtual meeting.
-Click here to preview the topics and the final agenda.
+Click here to view the committee meeting agenda as part of the larger agenda, also available through Whova for registered attendees.
 The Beverage Gases Technical Committee meeting will be held on Thursday, May 6, 2021.
 The theme of this year's BevTech is Trends and Innovations in Challenging Times.

 Teamwork is the ability to work together toward a common vision.
 The ability to direct individual accomplishments toward organizational objectives.
 It is the fuel that allows common people to attain uncommon results.— Andrew Carnegie